guilherme-gm/KirieZ_DoraemonSoSMods/kzModUtils/README.md

 	- [How to install BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html)

 After having BepInEx installed:
-1. download the latest version of the kz Mod Utils from the [Releases](https://github.com/guilherme-gm/KirieZ_DoraemonSoSMods/releases?q=kz+Mod+Utils&expanded=true) page;
+1. download the latest version of the kz Mod Utils from the [Releases](https://github.com/guilherme-gm/KirieZ_DoraemonSoSMods/releases) page;
 2. Extract the zip file;
-3. Move the DLL file to your game's plugin foldere (from BepInEx);
-4. Copy the AssetBundles folder and paste into your game's `DORaEMON STORY OF SEASONS_Data` folder.
+3. Copy the `kzModUtils` folder into `bepInEx/plugins` folder.
+Leave it in a folder.

 ## Building